• Contact Us

 Mr Aubrey Knight

-One of the prostate cancer survivors, Aubrey Knight, who retraced his journey from diagnosis to survival, appealed to men over 40 years old to take a Prostate-Specific Antigen (PSA) test.
-He assured men that doctors no longer have to insert their fingers into men’s anus to examine their prostate, but the test is now being done by taking a blood sample.
-“It’s not the finger anymore, you know so, don’t be afraid.
+“It’s not the finger anymore, you know, so don’t be afraid.
 I was afraid of the finger too, right…It had you funny when the doctor got to insert his finger into you…but it’s just a blood test now and you will know your PSA, what it says,” Mr Knight said.

-Dr Anthony said called on all men to stop being stubborn and take the PSA test instead of waiting for the last moment, though he was quick to point out that “we are seeing more and more men through the programs that we are running at least coming to get their PSAs.”
+Minister Anthony called on all men to stop being stubborn and take the PSA test instead of waiting for the last moment, though he was quick to point out that “we are seeing more and more men through the programs that we are running at least coming to get their PSAs.”

 “That’s something we need to encourage because men, one of the big problems that we’ve got, they don’t come to clinic and they only come when you’re really sick with something or the other and you can’t move and somebody’s going to drag you and bring you to the clinic or the hospital.
 That has been the problem so there’s a stubbornness with men that we have to overcome,” he said.

-The Health Minister restated that Guyana was increasing the number of mammography centres countrywide to test for breast cancer, and forging ahead aggressively with increasing the coverage with Human Papilloma Virus (HPV) vaccines to about 69 percent.
-He said Guyana was aiming for 100 percent coverage to eventually eliminate cervical cancer.
+The minister restated that Guyana was increasing the number of mammography centres countrywide to test for breast cancer, and forging ahead aggressively with increasing the coverage with human papilloma virus (HPV) vaccines to about 69 percent.

 He said Guyana’s public health system was also conducting biopsies free of cost, eliminating the need for people to pay as much as US$100.